dushyantkhosla/cli-4-ds/README.md

+## Introduction

+Say a you have a `.csv` file with a few columns.
+You have to run basic descriptive statistics on these columns, and maybe a few group-by operations (okay, pivot-tables.)
+If the file is a few thousand rows (under 100MB in size), you will probably double-click on it straight away and run the analysis in Excel.

+Give yourself a pat on the back, you chose the right tool for the right job.

+_Who's a good analyst?
+Yes, you are!_

+But what if the file was 750MB?
+Assuming you have enough RAM (8GB or more), of course you'll use `dplyr` in R, or `pandas` in Python or (gasp) write a data step in `SAS`.

+_Right?
+Excellent._

+But what if the file was 6GB?

+15GB?

+If the word `Hadoop` is stuck in your throat, I implore you to swallow it.
+This repository focues on open-source command-line utilities that can do the same.

+Yes, there are Python libraries that allow you to work with larger-than-RAM files on a single machine (`Spark`, `Dask` and perhaps some more), but we'll keep that for later.

 ## Why

 - Because I've met too many 'data scientists' who
   - have a complete lack of awareness of the limits of their own hardware.
     - See [Don't use Hadoop - your data isn't that big](https://www.chrisstucchio.com/blog/2013/hadoop_hatred.html)
   - are forgetting Statistics!
 Sometimes you can fit a model on a (representative) _sample_ of data, and you might not need distributed ML.
     - See [Don't use deep learning your data isn't that big](https://simplystatistics.org/2017/05/31/deeplearning-vs-leekasso/)
     - Also see [learning curves](http://scikit-learn.org/stable/auto_examples/model_selection/plot_learning_curve.html)
 - Because there is an entire ecosystem of wonderful open-source software for data analysis